Package 'datefixR'

 Additional dates in different formats (character).

-Shiny application standardizing date data in csv of excel files
+Shiny application standardizing date data in csv or excel files

 Description